-Fantasy Writing: Following 'His Dark Materials', âstudents will create their own fantasy worlds, crafting language and structure to immerse their readers in characters and settings.
+Fantasy Writing: Armed with the knowledge of fantasy conventions acquired through their study of 'His Dark Materials', students will create their own fantasy worlds, crafting language and structure to immerse their readers in characters and settings.

-‘The Rabbits’ by Shaun Tan and John Marsden – Students will read this multimodal text and analyse the power of words and images in it.
-They will create their own multimodal page and write an analytical essay on the connection between writers’ purpose and methods.
+‘The Rabbits’ by Shaun Tan and John Marsden – Students will read this multimodal text and explore the context of colonial rule in Australia.
+They will focus on analysing how words and images are used to convey the writers’ views, ideas and perspectives.

-Dickensian Writing - Students will study a collection of extracts from Dickens novels, exploring how he crafts his characters and settings to comment on Victorian society while keeping his readers hooked!
+Dickensian Writing - Students will study a collection of extracts from Dickens' novels, exploring how he crafts his characters and settings to comment on Victorian society while keeping his readers hooked!
 Students will use what they’ve learnt to inspire their own stories and hone their creative writing craft.

 The power of spoken language – Students officially begin their English Language GCSE course: researching, writing and performing a speech on a topic of their choice.
 This will be assessed for their GCSE Spoken Language Endorsement.

 Unseen Poetry - This unit will give students the opportunity to build familiarity with a variety of poems in preparation for their GCSEs in the following year.
 They will learn how to approach and engage with poetry from a range of different poets.